jimktrains/kog/README.md

 #### Symbol

-These are symbles and cannot be assgined to.
+These are symbols and cannot be assigned to.

 : follow by A-Za-z0-9+-^&'